-Native plants are plant species that have historically been part of the Illinois landscape since pre-development.
-Native plants provide the most benefit in shoreline buffers and stormwater areas because they are habituated to Illinois climatic conditions and soil types.
+By slowing the water, rain gardens also protect shorelines from erosion and recharge groundwater aquifers.
+Rain gardens are typically constructed with native plants, that is, plants that have historically been part of the Illinois landscape since pre-development.
+Native plants provide the most benefit in rain gardens because they are habituated to Illinois climatic conditions and soil types.
 Their deep roots help secure the shoreline and give the plants a high tolerance for droughts or flooding.
-Amongst native plants, there are a number of species that grow through rhizomes, meaning that they set out roots horizontally that grow shoots each year.
-The Sedge family (Latin: Carex) is an example of this.
-They quickly grow into new areas that fit their soil type and moisture needs.

 Some native plants that do well in a rain garden include: